 Use leverage to multiply your output

-Identify opportunities in your work and life to maximize your goal outcomes
+Identify opportunities in work and life to maximize your goal outcomes.

-Beginners should focus on execution — getting the reps in and putting in practice.
+Beginners should focus on execution — getting the reps and putting in practice.

 Intermediate folks focus on strategy — optimizing for certain outcomes by making intelligent decisions.